Judit3/swhomes/README.md

 ## Deployment

 The site was deployed to GitHub pages.
-The project was developed in CodeAnywhere application where it was committed and pushed to GitHub where it was deployed.
+The project was developed in CodeAnywhere application, where it was committed and pushed to GitHub where it was deployed.
 The live link can be found here - https://judit3.github.io/swhomes/

+### How to deploy

+1. Log into your account on github
+2. Go to the repository of this project, Judit3/swhomes
+3. Go to the Settings tab of this GitHub repository.
+4. On the left-hand sidebar, in the Code and automation section, select Pages.
+5. Make sure:
+- Source is set to 'Deploy from Branch'.
+- Main branch is selected.
+- Folder is set to / (root).
+6. Under Branch, click Save.
+7. Go back to the Code tab.
+Wait a few minutes for the build to finish and refresh your repository.
+8. On the right-hand side, in the Deployments section, click on 'github-pages'.
+9. Click on the "open in another tab" symbol to see the live site.
+The URL will be judit3.github.io/swhomes.

 ### Local development